Associate Professor in Chemistry and Biochemistry

 Heidi R. Lewis joined the faculty of Colorado College in 2010 as the Riley Scholar-in-Residence in the Feminist & Gender Studies Program.
 After serving as a Visiting Assistant Professor in the Program during the subsequent year, she was hired an Assistant Professor.
 Her teaching and research focus on feminism, gender and sexuality, women’s writing, African American literature and culture, Critical Race Theory, Critical Whiteness Studies, Critical Media Studies and popular culture.
 Her most recent project focuses on contemporary tragic mulatto narratives, noting that women with black fathers and white mothers highlight the father-daughter relationship in order to illuminate the unique relationship between race, gender, and class.
 She situates this project within contemporary discourses that examine the impetuses for and implications of the unique ways in which women of color understand and construct social, cultural, and political identities, as well as colorblindness and/or post-racial theories.
 Her other research interests include constructions of black gay men on television, hip hop culture, and the ways in which black women experience and shape academia.

-Associate Professor of Anthropology
+Assistant Professor of Anthropology